Joseph Smith Papyri: On tour in the North Eastern States

 Between April 1833 and June 1835, Michael Chandler toured the eastern United States, displaying and selling seven of the mummies as he went along.
 In April 1833, he displayed them first at the masonic hall and then the arcade in Philadelphia.
 His display attracted large crowds wherever he went.
 The first complete mummy ever displayed to the public in the United States arrived just ten years earlier in 1823, and had set off a mania in the United States for mummies and Egypt.
 Chandler's exhibit of eleven mummies was the largest ever up to that point in the United States.
 While Chandler was in Philadelphia, a doctor named W. E. Horner gathered six other doctors and gave Chandler an unsolicited endorsement of his collection:

-Having examined with considerable attention and deep interest, a number of Mummies from the catacombs, near Thebes, in Egypt, and now exhibited in the Arcade, we beg leave to recommend them to the observation of the curious inquirer on subjects of a period so long elapsed; probably not less than three thousand years ago.
-The features of some of these Mummies are in perfect expression.-The papyrus, covered with black or red ink, or paint, in excellent preservation, are very interesting.
-The undersigned, unsolicited by any person connected by interest with this exhibition, have voluntarily set their names hereunto, for the simple purpose of calling the attention of the public to an interesting collection, not sufficiently known in this city.

 Chandler had this "Certificate of the Learned" made into a placard that was circulated wherever he went, including two years later when he arrived in Kirtland, Ohio.
 After Philadelphia, the unsold six mummies along with the papyri moved on to Baltimore during July and August 1833.
 They stayed at the Baltimore Museum, and proved to be very popular.
 Chandler expanded his stay there from a planned two weeks to five weeks.
 The following advertisement appeared in several newspapers, placed by the manager of the museum:

-The citizens are respectfully informed that the Manager has received from the vicinity of Thebes, that celebrated city of Ancient Egypt, six strangers, illustrious from their antiquity, count, probably an existence of at least one thousand years anterior to the advent of our blessed Saviour, and contemporaries; if so, of the first Sovereigns of Israel, viz: Saul and David.
-They are by no means insignificant aspirants to public patronage.